 Senior/Access Pass Campsite

 Nightly camping fee for one site for a camper with a Senior or Access pass.
-Camping fees must be paid within one hour of selecting a campsite.
 A maximum of six people, three tents, and two cars may occupy an individual campsite, only if there is space available.
 Some sites only have enough parking for one vehicle.

 Senior/Access Pass Black Rock Horse Campsite